RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 On systems that experienced problems with an upgrade in the past, the migration process may stop due to MySQL errors in the tables *ticket* and *ticket_history* (NULL).
 These have to be manually resolved before you can resume the migration.

-4. Errors in Step 4 when migrating to PostgresQL
+4. Errors in Step 4 when migrating to PostgreSQL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In these cases the not so helpful message "System was unable to complete data transfer." is shown by *migration.pl*.
 The Apache logfile,